 As for the generation of temporal networks, we depend on the concept of scale-free networks \cite{newman2010networks} where the degree distribution follows a power law,

 where $P_\textrm{sf}(k)$ stands for the probability of a node to have $k$ connections while $2 \leq \gamma \leq3$ is a chosen parameter.
-To simulate intra-connections in each layer, we use the Barabasi-Albert (BA) model \cite{Albert2002}, which is scale-free with $ \gamma = 3$, incorporating two important concepts in graph theory: growth and preferential attachment\cite{Krapivsky2008}, widely existed in social networks.
-Therefore, BA model is a reference tool to generate real-world-like networks, including web connections or citation networks.
-For generating a BA network, nodes are added to the network consecutively where the probability of the new node to be connected with the existing node $v$ writes
+To simulate intra-connections in each layer, we use the Barabasi-Albert (BA) model \cite{Albert2002}, which is scale-free with $ \gamma = 3$, incorporating two important concepts in graph theory: growth and preferential attachment \cite{Krapivsky2008}, which exist widely in social networks.
+Therefore, the BA model is a reference tool to generate real-world-like networks, including web connections or citation networks.
+To generate a BA network, nodes are added to the network consecutively where the probability of the new node to be connected with the existing node $v$ writes

 The denominator in Eq.~\ref{eq:BA} represents twice the current number of edges in the network.
-Individuals with a higher degree own a stronger ability to grab links added to the BA network, which is an adequate assumption for social networks.
-Moreover, the inter-layers connections are generated randomly with a density of $0.5\%$, much sparser than intra-layer edges.
+Individuals with a higher degree have a stronger ability to grab links added to the BA network, which is an adequate assumption for social networks.
+Moreover, the inter-layer connections are generated randomly with a density of $0.5\%$, much sparser than intra-layer edges.
 Eventually, an example of a complete temporal network is drawn in Fig.~\ref{fig:infect_layer}(b) where the five layers are shown in different colors. \\